Rhaphidophora hayi is an exotic plant that has a unique climbing pattern. It is sure to amaze your mind with its easy-to-care guide.

 - Take a transparent jar and fill it with clean tepid water.

-- You can add a few drops of liquid rooting hormone to ensure sound propagation.
+- Add a few drops of liquid rooting hormone to ensure sound propagation.

 - Dip the cutting in the water, but leave the leaves out.